Photo by Panagiotis Gavriiloglou

 Read more on Lambrakis and the post-Civil War period in Greece: Rethinking Greece: Evi Gkotzaridis on the 'long' Greek Civil War, the 'deep state' and historical Revisionism

-Read also via Greek News Agenda: Film Director Marsa Makris: “In the end, it is the enigma that feeds the imagination”; Kostas Georgousopoulos on contemporary Greek Theatre; The Greek Play Project: Mapping contemporary Greek theatre; Contemporary Greek theatre in the spotlight
+Read also via Greek News Agenda: Composer Minas Borboudakis on his work in 21st-century classical music; Film Director Marsa Makris: “In the end, it is the enigma that feeds the imagination”; Kostas Georgousopoulos on contemporary Greek Theatre; The Greek Play Project: Mapping contemporary Greek theatre; Contemporary Greek theatre in the spotlight